 Overnight: Sacred Valley | Breakfast

 Sacred Valley - Machu Picchu - Cusco.
 We have an exciting day ahead, starting with a short drive to the Ollantaytambo train station where we'll take a scenic train journey to Aguas Calientes early this morning, remember to look out the windows as the scenery along the way is utterly breathtaking.
 Watch as landscape changes from Andean Highlands to the beginning of the Jungle.
-Upon arrival we board the bus up to Machu Picchu where you'll enjoy a guided tour of the magnificent lost city and have plenty of free time to explore and take photos.
+Upon arrival we board the bus up to Machu Picchu where you'll enjoy a guided tour of the magnificent lost city.

 Overnight: Cusco | Breakfast